 top of page

 We honor every participant's self-determination process and the courage it takes to seek support for a mental health challenge.
-Whether an individual chooses to join us and simply observe or fully engages in the interactions, we hope that everyone attending is reminded of just how much their healing matters … and that they are worthy of all the tail wags, all the horse hugs, and all the love.
+Whether an individual chooses to join us and simply observe or fully engage in the interactions, we hope that everyone attending is reminded of just how much their healing matters … and that they are worthy of all the tail wags, all the horse hugs, and all the love.

 Untitled design copy.png